-1) Submission to such conduct is explicitly or implicitly a term or condition of employment; or

-- 2) Submission to or rejection of such conduct is used as a basis for employment decisions (hiring, firing, advancement, evaluations, wages, duty assignments, shifts, training opportunities, or other such conditions of employment or career development); or - 3) Such conduct has the purpose or effect of unreasonably interfering with the employee's work performance or creates an intimidating, hostile, or offensive work environment.
+- 1. submission to such conduct is explicitly or implicitly a term or condition of employment; or - Submission to or rejection of such conduct is used as a basis for employment decisions (hiring, firing, advancement, performance evaluations, wages, duty assignments, shifts, training opportunities, or other such conditions of employment or career development); or - 3.
+Such conduct has the purpose or effect of unreasonably interfering with the employee's work performance or creates an intimidating, hostile, or offensive work environment.

-However, DNR's focus is upon a more broad and general prohibition against sexually inappropriate behavior.
-DNR rightfully recognizes the inappropriateness of even occasional and non-sensational words or actions of a sexual nature.
+However, LDAF's focus is upon a broader and more general prohibition against sexually inappropriate behavior.
+LDAF rightfully recognizes the inappropriateness of even occasional and non-sensational words or actions of a sexual nature.
 While not satisfying the legal standard to constitute sexual harassment, such behavior can be offensive and negatively impact the work environment.
-For this reason, DNR prohibits all sexually inappropriate behavior, regardless of severity, pervasiveness, or identifiable impact.
+For this reason, LDAF prohibits all sexually inappropriate behavior, regardless of severity, pervasiveness, or identifiable impact.

-For illustration purposes only, sexually inappropriate behavior, even on an occasional basis, includes, but is not limited to:
+For illustrative purposes only, sexually inappropriate behavior, even on an occasional basis, may include, but is not limited to:

-- Verbal: Unwelcomed sexual flirtations, advances, propositions, or demands; unwelcomed sexual remarks, teasing, jokes, pranks, innuendo, insults, or inquiries; sexually insensitive or derogatory comments; unwelcomed repeated requests for dates or social engagement; inappropriate comments regarding a person's physical attributes; comments regarding sexual activities, exploits, prowess, or accomplishments; use of vulgar, crude or sexually offensive language; sexually insulting noises, catcalls, or whistling; stereotypical comments; repeatedly referring to an individual as "honey", "babe", "sugar", "dear", etc. - Non-Verbal: Gestures of a sexual nature; lustful looks, staring and leering; displaying sexually revealing or suggestive pictures, cartoons, caricatures, drawings, photographs, magazines, books, graffiti, or objects; transmitting sexually oriented emails, texts, letters, writings, communications, and images. - Physical: Unwelcomed physical contact including kissing, touching, embracing, hugging, massaging, rubbing, fondling, groping, tickling, pinching, and patting; invading another's space by cornering, leaning over, or blocking passage; sexual assault, battery, and rape.
+Verbal: Unwelcomed sexual flirtations, advances, propositions, or demands; unwelcomed sexual remarks, teasing, jokes, pranks, innuendo, insults, or inquiries; sexually insensitive or derogatory comments; unwelcomed repeated requests for dates or social engagement; inappropriate comments regarding a person's physical attributes; comments regarding sexual activities, exploits, prowess, or accomplishments; use of vulgar, crude or sexually offensive language; sexually insulting noises, catcalls, or whistling; stereotypical comments; repeatedly referring to an individual as "honey", "babe", "sugar", etc.

+- Non-Verbal: Gestures of a sexual nature; lustful looks, staring and leering; displaying sexually revealing or suggestive pictures, cartoons, caricatures, drawings, photographs, magazines, books, graffiti, or objects; transmitting sexually oriented emails, texts, letters, writings, communications, and images. - Physical: Unwelcomed physical contact including kissing, touching, embracing, hugging, massaging, rubbing, fondling, groping, tickling, pinching, and patting; invading another's space by leaning over, purposefully cornering, or blocking passage; sexual assault, battery, and rape.